-The largest, most complete, and most fought-over T-rex was discovered near Faith, South Dakota which is an hour’s drive from my studio in Lemmon.
+The largest, most-complete, and most-fought-over T. rex was discovered near Faith, South Dakota which is an hour’s drive from my studio in Lemmon.
 The grasslands are prime territory for fossils, thanks to the intermixed badlands outcrops, sparsely covered areas where harsh weather erodes away layers of ancient sediment to reveal fossils.
 Because of the number of important finds in this part of North America, the largest private fossil preparatory in the world is located nearby.
-Black Hills Institute’s president, Pete Larson, is also “one of us,” a rancher’s kid who grew up on the Rosebud Reservation, in the southcentral part of the state.
-His company excavated Sue, the famous rex whom he named after the amateur paleontologist on his team who discovered the bones, Susan Hendrickson.
+Black Hills Institute’s president, Pete Larson, is also “one of us,” a rancher’s kid who grew up on the Rosebud Reservation, in the south-central part of the state.
+His company excavated Sue, the famous rex which he named after the amateur paleontologist on his team who discovered the bones, Susan Hendrickson.

 When you have one of the world’s T. rex experts just a few hours away, you’d be a fool not to talk to him about the anatomy, posture, and design elements of a sculpture of his favorite subject.
-So I invited Pete and his son Matt to visit
+So, I invited Pete and his son Matt to visit Lemmon.

 The pronghorn is one of the most athletic animals in the animal kingdom.
 This sculpture features this creature in a very rare position.

-These many hidden elements are tucked throughout the piece (see next page for the list and locations); I even included the small model I used to perfect the proportions, welding it into the chest(see photo on opposite page in Iron Star’s chest).
+These many hidden elements are tucked throughout the piece; I even included the small model I used to perfect the proportions, welding it into Iron Star’s chest.
 As the piece came together, every once in a while Geno would recognize one of his former tools.
-People like to joke with me that they have to keep the good wrenches away from me, but I never use anything they could still use.
+People like to joke that they have to keep the good wrenches away from me.
+But, I never use anything they could still use.
 Honest.
 I really don’t.

-Telling the story of life on the prairie is incomplete without the bison, the main resource of generations of Native people who called this region their home.
-The Grand River once knew vast herds of bison, unconfined by fences—as it now knows cattle and sheep that are moved from pasture to pasture by ranchers on horseback.
+Telling the story of life on the prairie is incomplete without the bison, the main resource of generations of Native peoples who called this region their home.
+The Grand River once knew vast herds of bison, unconfined by fences, as it now knows cattle and sheep that are moved from pasture to pasture by ranchers on horseback.

 To do this majestic creature justice, I again began with a clay model that would be cast into bronze.
 With calipers, I measured angles in inches that were translated into feet.
-Then I sorted through Geno’s oil well pipe for the sturdy legs and framework—the same pipe that Geno had bought by the truckload for corral construction, and that I had used on Effie’s gate.
+Then, I sorted through Geno’s oil well pipe for the sturdy legs and framework.
+It was the same pipe Geno had bought by the truckload for corral construction, and that I had used on Effie’s gate.
 Thankfully, he had a lot left over.

-It had become kind of a puzzle to see how many bronze castings I could fit into a design; for this one I used nearly two-dozen (see following pages), from wildlife to Mount Rushmore.
-I also incorporated an abstract bald eagle—an indigenous member of The Grand—with its wing sweeping back along the right side of the bison’s hump.
+It had become kind of a puzzle to see how many bronze castings I could fit into a design; for this one I used nearly two-dozen, from wildlife to Mount Rushmore.
+I also incorporated an abstract bald eagle—an indigenous resident of The Grand—with its wing sweeping back along the right side of the bison’s hump.